-Themed Playlist: First Wave COVID-19 Playlist: Music
+Themed Playlist: First Wave COVID-19 Playlist: Satire

 The pandemic has affected our sensory contact with the world— not only touch, but all the elements of a live, in person performance.
 Dale Hudson (NYU Abu Dhabi) and Patricia …